rr-developer/LUKS-on-Raspberry-Pi/index.md

 ### Requirements

 Linux kernel 5.0 or later.
-You can check it with command:
+You can check it with this command:
 ```
 uname -s -r
 ```
 cryptsetup 2.0.6 or later.
-You cab check it with command:
+You can check it with this command:
 ```
 cryptsetup --version
 ```